eu-digital-identity-wallet/eudi-app-android-wallet-ui/wiki/go_live.md

 * Do not store production signing material in a developer workstation as the only source.
 * Prefer CI secret storage backed by HSM/KMS, Google Play App Signing, or an equivalent controlled process.
 * Use separate passwords for keystore and key if your policy requires it.
+* If using separate store and key passwords, change `app/build.gradle.kts` to read a distinct `ANDROID_KEYSTORE_PASSWORD` or equivalent CI secret for `storePassword`.
 * Record the SHA-256 fingerprint of the app signing certificate.
 * Restrict who can produce signed production artifacts.